bkinder2385/upgraded-engine/rules.md

 ## How will we will track progress (and follow-up) on completion of tasks
+* We will use our shared Bulletin Board and To Do List on Trello to track progress on the completion of tasks.

 ## How will will communicate difficulties with a task assigned to us